Nonarchimedean geometry, tropicalization, and metrics on curves: Introduction

 The recent work of Gubler \cite{gubler:bogomolov,gubler:tropical}, in addition to earlier work of Bieri-Groves \cite{bieri_groves:valuations}, Berkovich \cite{berkovich:analytic_geometry,berkovich:locallycontractible1,berkovich:locallycontractible2}, and others, has revealed close connections between nonarchime\-dean analytic spaces (in Berkovich's sense) and tropical geometry.
 One such connection is given by the second author's theorem that `analytification is the inverse limit of all tropicalizations' (see Theorem~\ref{thm:paynehomeo} below).
 This result is purely topological, providing a natural homeomorphism between the nonarchimedean analytification $X^{\an}$ of a quasiprojective variety $X$ and the inverse limit of all `extended tropicalizations' of $X$ coming from closed immersions of $X$ into quasiprojective toric varieties that meet the dense torus.
 In this paper, we develop a number of general techniques for comparing finer properties of analytifications and tropicalizations of algebraic varieties and apply these techniques to explore in detail the relationship between the natural metrics on analytifications and tropicalizations of curves.
 The proofs of our main results rely on the geometry of formal models and initial degenerations as well as Berkovich's theory of nonarchimedean analytic spaces.

 Let $K$ be an algebraically closed field that is complete with respect to a nontrivial nonarchime\-dean valuation $\val:K\to\R\cup\{\infty\}$.
 Let $X$ be a nonsingular curve defined over $K$.
 The underlying topological space of $X^{\an}$ can be endowed with a `polyhedral' structure locally modeled on an $\RR$-tree.
-The leaves of $X^\an$ (i.e., the points at which there is a unique tangent direction in the sense of \parref{par:tangent.directions} below) are the $K$-points, together with the `type-4 points' in Berkovich's classification \parref{par:types}.
+The leaves of $X^\an$ are the $K$-points, together with the `type-4 points' in Berkovich's classification \parref{par:types}.
 The non-leaves are exactly those points that are contained in an embedded open segment, and the space $\HH_\circ(X^\an)$ of non-leaves carries a canonical metric which, like the polyhedral structure, is defined using semistable models for $X$.
-See \cite[\S{4}]{berkovich:analytic_geometry}, \cite{thuillier:thesis}, \cite[\S{5}]{baker:aws}, and \S\ref{section:curveskeleton} below, for details.
+Our primary reference for these results is~\cite{bpr:berk_curves}; see also~\cite[\S{4}]{berkovich:analytic_geometry}, \cite{thuillier:thesis}, and~\cite[\S{5}]{baker:aws}.

 Suppose $X$ is embedded in a toric variety $Y_{\Delta}$ and meets the dense torus $\T$.
 The tropicalization $\Trop(X \cap \T)$ is a 1-dimensional polyhedral complex with no leaves in the real vector space spanned by the lattice of one parameter subgroups of $\T$.
 All edges of $\Trop(X \cap \T)$ have slopes that are rational with respect to the lattice of one parameter subgroups, so there is a natural metric on $\Trop(X \cap \T)$ given locally by lattice length on each edge, and globally by shortest paths.
 The metric space $\HH_\circ(X^\an)$ naturally surjects onto $\Trop(X \cap \T)$, but this map is far from being an isometry since infinitely many embedded segments in $\HH_\circ(X^\an)$ are contracted.
 Furthermore, even when an edge of $\HH_\circ(X^\an)$ maps homeomorphically onto an edge of $\Trop(X \cap \T)$, this homeomorphism need not be an isometry; see \parref{par:examples} below.
 Nevertheless, each embedded subgraph in $\HH_\circ(X^\an)$ maps isometrically onto its image in all `sufficiently large' tropicalizations.